 Hilary Robinson, MS CCC-SLP

 Hilary received her MS from East Tennessee State University.
 She has extensive outpatient clinical experience in the areas of but not limited to evaluation and treatment of language delays, Childhood Apraxia of Speech, social/pragmatic delays, Autism, stuttering, and disorders of articulation.
 Hilary specializes in Childhood Apraxia of Speech and is trained in PROMPTS for Restructuring Oral Muscular Phonetic Targets (introduction and bridging level).
-She is certified in the SOS feeding approach and also has specialized training in Language Acquisition through Motor Planning (LAMP).
+She is certified in the SOS feeding approach, Beckman Oral Motor approach, and also has specialized training in Language Acquisition through Motor Planning (LAMP).